Best Online Technology Programs in North Carolina (2026)

 How does Technology pay in North Carolina compare to other states?

-North Carolina salaries are approximately 7.4% higher than the national average for technology roles.
+North Carolina offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes North Carolina a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for technology in North Carolina?